uclid/cloudletplacement_final/README.md

 ## Running the Code
 * Setup and Dependencies
   * You can import the code as a standard Java Project into any IDE, or from command-line in a local diretory.
   * The main depency required is `cplex.jar` available in [external_lib](external_lib) directory.
-Add this as an external library to your project.
+Add this as an external JAR to your project.
 (The process differs depending on the IDE or command-line setup).
 * [MainRunner](main_classes/runners/MainRunner.java)
   * The `main` method runs different approaches based on the first input argument (1-4) to `run()` method in the order below
     1. OCP Cost